- Features of the Swiss education system

 - The entire learning process is built in such a way that every child becomes interested in the educational process, in the perception and assimilation of new information, which ultimately has a positive effect on the development of creative abilities in the process of cognition.

-Specificity of secondary education in Switzerland for children of foreigners and Russian
+Specificity of secondary education in Switzerland for foreign students

 According to Swiss law, secondary education includes primary classes and 3-4 years of schooling in the proper secondary school.
-In elementary school, children aged 5-6 years are at the training, and with the overwhelming majority of primary schools there is also a pre-school institution - a kindergarten.
+In elementary school, children aged 5-6 years study at a pre-school institution - a kindergarten.
 It must be emphasized that anyone who wishes can enter any elementary educational institution in Switzerland, since entrance examinations at this stage of education are not foreseen.
 In primary school, the emphasis is on learning a foreign language, and the academic load depends on the particular canton and can range from 20 to 32 lessons per week.
 An important feature of the Swiss elementary school is the fact that all subjects are taught by one teacher, which allows children to feel comfortable in all classes.

-In elementary school, children in Switzerland spend about 6 years, after which they move to the middle classes.
+In elementary school, students in Switzerland spend about 6 years, after which they move to the middle classes.
 The secondary school, or rather its first stage, which in Switzerland is called Secondaire I, is 3-4 years of study.
 At the end of the first stage of secondary education Secondaire I, students are divided according to the progress they have shown in their studies: one group (successfully completed the first stage of secondary school education) goes on to the second stage of secondary school Secondaire II, the second group (not successful) Professional educational institutions for secondary vocational education (Maturité professionnelle).
-In some ways this system is similar to the Russian one: after the ninth grade, students can also go to colleges or technical schools for vocational secondary education.
+After the 9th grade, students can also go to colleges or technical schools for vocational secondary education.
 It is worth noting that the educational system in Switzerland provides for the possibility of higher education for people with vocational education, since higher education is also divided into full (academic), received at universities and professional (applied).

 Further students undergo a three-year secondary school stage called Secondaire II, which prepares for the passing of the final examinations for a certificate of secondary general education, called Maturité gymnasiale, or a matriculation certificate.